Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Attacks

-Automated Lane Centering (ALC) is a level-2 self-driving technique that helps autonomous cars to keep their centre on the street.
-It is widely used in mainstream commercial models such as Tesla AutoPilot, NioPilo, and SuperCruise.
-Early Tencent \cite{tencent2019experimental} paints fake road lines to fool Tesla Autopilot, but it does not implement a drive-by test on the road with a lane line.
-Sato et al. \cite{sato2021dirty} propose to produce a dirty road patch to deceive ALC systems.
+$\bullet$ \textbf{\emph{Road line detection.}} Automated Lane Centering (ALC) is a level-2 self-driving technique that stay centered in their lane.
+It is widely used in mainstream commercial models such as Tesla AutoPilot and SuperCruise.
+Early Tencent \cite{tencent2019experimental} paints fake road lines to fool Tesla Autopilot, but does not implement a drive-by test on the road with a lane line.
+Boloor et al. \cite{boloor2020attacking} proposed a query-based method that produces adversarial black lines to attack an autonomous simulator.
+Sato et al. \cite{sato2021dirty} proposed to produce a dirty road patch to deceive ALC systems.
 Their method is evaluated on OpenPliot and achieves 97.5\% ASR in 80 attack scenes.
-The mean successful time is 1.6 seconds lower than the average driver reaction time.
+The mean success time is 1.6 seconds less than the average driver reaction time.

-\textbf{\emph{Monocular Depth Estimation}} Monocular Depth Estimation (MDE) is a critical auxiliary of the fully vision-based ADS, which can expand perception from 2D to 3D space.
-Yamanaka et al. \cite{yamanaka2020adversarial} first attack MDE with adversarial patches in white-box settings.
-Their purpose is to optimize the depth values in the patch region to certain depth values, and \cite{goodfellow2014explaining} is used to generate conspicuous perturbations iteratively.
-Besides, they adopt some common transformation techniques to improve patches' robustness.
-Real world experiments show the poor transferability between two MDE models \cite{lee2019big,guo2018learning}.
-To balance stealthiness and effectiveness, Cheng et al. \cite{cheng2022physical} propose a natural-style patch whose size is controlled by a differentiable mask.
-They evaluated transferability on three MDE models and demonstrated the impact on downstream 3D reconstruction tasks.
+$\bullet$ \textbf{\emph{Monocular Depth Estimation.}} Monocular Depth Estimation (MDE) plays a crucial role as an auxiliary component in fully vision-based autonomous driving systems (ADS), extending perception from 2D to 3D space.
+Yamanaka et al. \cite{yamanaka2020adversarial} initially targeted MDE using adversarial patches in white-box settings.
+Their objective was to optimize depth values within patch regions to specific depths, employing techniques from \cite{goodfellow2014explaining} to iteratively generate noticeable perturbations.
+In addition, they applied common transformation methods to enhance the robustness of these patches.
+Real-world experiments highlighted limited transferability between different MDE models \cite{lee2019big,guo2018learning}.
+To balance effectiveness and stealthiness, Cheng et al. \cite{cheng2022physical} proposed natural-style patches controlled by a differentiable mask for size adjustment.
+They assessed transferability across three MDE models and demonstrated impacts on downstream 3D reconstruction tasks.
+Zheng et al. \cite{zheng2024physical} introduced 3D2fool, an adversarial texture aimed at attacking MDE models.
+Their approach utilizes texture conversion (TC) techniques \cite{suryanto2022dta} to generate object-agnostic textures, enabling applicability to various types of vehicles.
+These 2D textures are then converted into 3D views, with the Differential Transformation Network (DTN) \cite{suryanto2022dta} used to render mimic patterns.
+Compared to traditional 2D patches \cite{yamanaka2020adversarial,cheng2022physical,guesmi2024saam,guesmi2023aparate}, 3D2fool demonstrates enhanced robustness against adverse weather conditions.